MelihOzaslan01/smart-assistant-Nico1.0/README.md

 # Smart Assistant Nico 1.0

-## Proje Hakkında
+## About the Project

-Bu proje, Smart Assistant Nico1.0 adlı bir akıllı asistan uygulamasını içerir.
-Nico1.0, kullanıcılara çeşitli görevleri gerçekleştirmek, bilgi sağlamak veya önerilerde bulunmak için kullanılabilir.
+This project includes a smart assistant application called Smart Assistant Nico 1.0.
+Nico 1.0 can be used to perform various tasks, provide information, or make suggestions to users.

-## Özellikler
+## Features

-- Sesli komutları anlama ve işleme
+- Understanding and processing voice commands

-- Kendisine öğretilmiş olan sorulara cevap verebilme
+- Ability to respond to pre-taught questions

-## Kurulum
+## Installation

-1. Bu projeyi bilgisayarınıza klonlayın veya indirin.
+1. Clone or download this project to your computer.

-2. Gerekli bağımlılıkları yüklemek için `requirements.txt` dosyasını kullanın.
+2. Use the `requirements.txt` file to install the necessary dependencies.

-3. Ana uygulama dosyasını çalıştırın: `python main.py`
+3. Run the main application file: `python main.py`

-4. Gerekli kütüphaneleri kurduğunuzdan emin olun.
+4. Make sure you have installed the required libraries.

-## Kullanım
+## Usage

-1. Uygulama çalıştırıldığında, Nico1.0 etkinleştirilmeye hazır olacak.
+1. When the application is launched, Nico 1.0 will be ready to activate.

-2. Mikrofonunuzla veya metin tabanlı komutlarla Nico1.0 ile etkileşimde bulunun.
+2. Interact with Nico 1.0 using your microphone or text-based commands.

-3. Nico1.0 tarafından geri bildirim alacak veya komutlarınıza yanıt alacaksınız.
+3. You will receive feedback from Nico 1.0 or get responses to your commands.

-## Katkıda Bulunma
+## Contribution

-Eğer bu projeye katkıda bulunmak isterseniz, lütfen şu adımları izleyin:
+If you would like to contribute to this project, please follow these steps:

-1. Fork (çatal) yaparak projeyi kendi GitHub hesabınıza kopyalayın.
+1. Fork the project to your GitHub account.

-2. Yaptığınız değişikliklerle birlikte yeni bir branch (dal) oluşturun.
+2. Create a new branch with your changes.

-3. Yaptığınız değişiklikleri commit (kaydet) edin.
+3. Commit your changes.

-4. Değişikliklerinizle birlikte yeni bir pull request (çekme isteği) gönderin.
+4. Send a new pull request with your changes.

-## Lisans
+## License

-Bu proje MIT Lisansı altında dağıtılmaktadır.
-Daha fazla bilgi için `LICENSE` dosyasına bakınız.
+This project is distributed under the MIT License.
+See the `LICENSE` file for more information.

-## İletişim
+## Contact

-Eğer projeyle ilgili herhangi bir sorunuz veya öneriniz varsa, lütfen bana ulaşın.
+If you have any questions or suggestions regarding the project, please feel free to contact me.

-- İsim: Osman Melih Özaslan
+- Name: Osman Melih Özaslan

-- E-posta: melihozaslan01@gmail.com
+- Email: melihozaslan01@gmail.com

-## Teşekkür
+## Acknowledgements

-Bu projenin hazırlanmasında desteklerinden dolayı öğrencilerime sonsuz teşekkürlerimi iletiyorum. onların araştırmaları ve geliştirmeleri ile çok daha iyi hale geldi bu proje bu yüzden Altay, Efehan ve Serhat isimli öğrencilerime bu teşekkürü borç bilirim.
+I would like to express my infinite gratitude to my students for their support in the development of this project.
+Thanks to their research and improvements, this project has become much better.
+Therefore, I owe this appreciation to my students Altay, Efehan, and Serhat.

-# Nico 2.0 Yakında...
+# Nico 2.0 Coming Soon...